TanukiSharp/DarkSoulsCloudSave/readme.md

 Then return to the application, where you should see the following dialog, telling you that once you click the `OK` button, the application will read the clipboard in order to retrieve the code provided by Dropbox.

-Please make sure to not copy anything else between the code and clicking the `OK` button, or this would invalidate the clipboard and fill it with data that makes no sense to Dropbox.
+Please make sure to not copy anything else between the moment you copied the code and the moment you click the `OK` button, or this would invalidate the clipboard and fill it with data that makes no sense to Dropbox.

 ![Authorization](Images/readme/authorization5.png "Authorization")